PriyankaKumari-2002/PriyankaKumari-2002/README.md

 <h3 align="left">About me :)</h3>

 ⚡⚡⚡ Hey, I am a Sophomore at VIT Vellore, pursuing btech in CSE Core.
 I am a Data Science,Machine Learning and AI enthusiast.
 I am also a frontend developer and passionate to learn new technologies.
-I am passionate,persistent,focused to learn new things and create an opportunity to implement those.
+I am persistent,focused to learn new things and create an opportunity to implement those.
 I have preferred to work in teams and find that collaborative nature is one of my strongest attribute.I love to work on projects and work on real world problems.

 I love mentoring people and was project lead and mentor for hacktoberfest'21 at Codeflow organisation.
 I am also at present mentor at SWOC by script foundation.
 I am an enthusiastic and social person who loves to take up new challenges and learn new skills.
-I love meeting new people, exchanging ideas and spreading knowledge and positivity.I have participated in 11 hackathons, 8 ideathons solving different problems and exploring new fields.😄
+I love meeting new people, exchanging ideas and spreading knowledge and positivity.I have participated in 11 hackathons out of which won 2 hackathons, 8 ideathons out of which won 5 ideathons, solving different problems and exploring new fields.😄
 I am right now working on my project "WomTech" - a website or my solution to empower women in technology.
 I love recording videos and taking sessions.
 I believe in practicality and love to implement stuff.
 I enjoy challenges that push me out of my comfort zone.⚡⚡⚡